-In theory, salespeople can land big deals on their own, but it rarely happens.
+In theory, salespeople can land big deals independently, but it rarely happens.
 Landing big deals requires a very different way of thinking.
-In my 18 years of doing this, I’ve only seen CEOs, presidents and business owners capable of this way of thinking.
+In my 18 years of doing this, I’ve only seen CEOs, presidents, and business owners capable of this thinking.
 The CEO of the salesforce sees things the reps do not see.

 Why a Sales Rep Can’t Think Like a CEO